 When I’m traveling, and there’s a match I’d like to see, I often find myself stressfully switching between the channels at the hotel in the hopes of catching it.

-If not, it turns into a frantic search online for an article that can either guide me as to which channel shows it in that country, and I’m left hoping that I’ll have access to it.
+If not, it turns into a frantic search online for an article that can guide me as to which channel shows it in that country, and I’m left hoping that I’ll have access to it.

 Alternatively, it’s my lucky day and I’m able to find a way to stream it live online in time before it begins.
 Often means signing up for an expensive TV subscription for a month or more, when visiting my family, just to watch a single game.